Dynamic stability of electric power grids: Tracking the interplay of the network structure, transmission losses and voltage dynamics: Modelling scale-independent network-based power grids

-The generality of the equations allows for graph- or network-nodal reductions to be applied to the system, in a conceptual manner.
-Although a synchronous machine in a power grid cannot physically be ignored, the passive elements, e.g. connecting nodes or passive resistors, are mere algebraic structures.
-A power grid of synchronous generators and Ohmic loads can be reduced by eliminating the load nodes, or buses, using a Kron reduction\cite{Kron39,Doerfler11b}.
-The reduced system consists of the generator nodes only, linked via an effective network, which is typically fully connected.
-While in the original power grid $-(G_{j,\ell} + iB_{j,\ell})$ directly gives the admittance of a line $(j,\ell)$, the parameters $B_{j,\ell}$, $G_{j,\ell}$, $P^{m}_j$, and $I_j$ now represent effective values characterising the reduced network.

 Most analytical studies so far neglected, under reasonable assumptions, the line losses of the power-grid structure.
-The terms $\sim G_{j,\ell}$ are assumed negligible in comparison to the terms $\sim B_{j,\ell}$.
-Such arguments are reasonable for the high-voltage transmission grid, but are mostly unfounded for distribution and microgrids, where the resistance and inductance of transmission lines are comparable \cite{rocabert2012}.
+The terms proportional to $G_{j,\ell}$ are assumed negligible in comparison to the terms proportional to $ B_{j,\ell}$.
+Such arguments are reasonable for the high-voltage transmission grid, but are mostly unfounded for distribution and microgrids, where the resistance and inductance of transmission lines are comparable~\cite{Rocabert2012}.
 In addition, losses become more considerable in magnitude when the transmitted power is large.
-This manuscript puts forth a study of the system in full form, not discarding the interplay of susceptance and conductance, i.e., fully integrating losses.
+This manuscript puts forth a study of the system in full form, not discarding the interplay of susceptance and conductance, i.e., fully integrating losses, by taking a perturbation theory approach to the losses.